 The Council of Trent, 1544-63: The second great agency of the Counter Reformation was the Council of Trent, which during its three separate sessions, decided to close the door of the Roman church firmly against all forms of Protestantism.
 The Council had three specific purposes: first, to define and codify the Catholic doctrine; second, to reform the life of the Catholic church; third, to suppress heresy.

 The Council of Trent co-ordinated Scripture and Tradition as joint rules of faith.
 Tradition was inspired as true as the Scriptures, and should therefore enjoy equal authority.
 The Church alone had the right of interpretation.
 The apocryphal books of the Old Testament were acknowledged.
 The doctrine of justification on left room for work-merit.
 Sanction was given to the seven medieval sacraments.
 The Council emphatically rejected any compromise or modification of the medieval Catholic doctrine.
 But the Catholic theology was adorned with the embellishments of modern humanistic learnings, stated in such a way as to repudiate the views of he Protestant reformers.
 The doctrine of papal supremacy was implied in the twofold proviso that “the Pope was to be the sole exponent of the decrees henceforth, and that no one, on pain of anathema, was to impeach the accepted usages and order of the Church.”
 (Lars P. Qualben, A History of the Christian Church, Nelson and Sons, New York, 1958, pp. 342-343).

-SUMMING UP: Being a survivor of World War Two, I am not unfamiliar with hardships of the Pharisees, the disciples, and the Christians under Roman persecution.
+SUMMING UP: Being a survivor of World War II, I am not unfamiliar with hardships of the Pharisees, the disciples, and the Christians under Roman persecution.
 My eyes have seen what good people had to do to satisfy greed and hate.